 Schalagal (2002) asserts that though having morphemic understanding of words is important, looking up dictionary meanings where meaning will not add to the understanding of a word is ineffective.
-We have integrated this knowledge and included a selection of words for definition where the etymology and morphological structure will benefit orthographic understanding.
+This knowledge has been incorporate and so as an effect the program included a selection of words for definition where the etymology and morphological structure will benefit orthographic understanding.